 The application process is a rollercoaster ride with many highs and lows along the way.
 With so much riding on this process, it is no wonder that many applicants feel overwhelmed and anxious.
-If you are applying to medical school and feeling stressed out, here are five tips for maintaining your mental health during this trying process.
+If you are applying to medical school and are feeling stressed, burnt out, or feeling low, here are five tips for maintaining your mental health during this exceedingly difficult time in your life.

-1 | Spend Time with People Who Make You Feel Good
+1 | Spend Time With People Who Make You Feel Good

-It can be incredibly cathartic to have someone who can hear you vent, make you laugh, and bolster your confidence with words of encouragement and acts of kindness.
-Make sure to explain to your close network just how difficult a task applying to medical school is and that you would appreciate their support throughout the process.
+It can be incredibly cathartic to have someone to listen to you vent, make you laugh, and bolster your confidence with words of encouragement and acts of kindness.
+Make sure to explain to your close network just how difficult a task applying to medical school is and how much you would appreciate their support throughout the process.

 2 | Avoid Comparing Yourself to Others

 Comparing yourself to others is a slippery slope that can lead to anxiety, jealousy, and/or overconfidence.
 While it is true that getting into medical school is notoriously competitive, this does not mean you should focus on how much better (or worse) your peers are doing.
-Everyone, including yourself, is unique and has a different path to follow.

-If you need advice or information, I would suggest asking people who are already in medical school or friends that you are really close to that are also applying.
+If you need advice or information, ask people who are already in medical school or close friends who are also applying.
 Doing so will insulate you from the dangers of comparing yourself to your direct competitors.

-In terms of social media, some people enjoy posting about their successes and failures on Facebook and the like.
+In terms of social media, some people enjoy posting about their successes and failures online.
 While it is completely within the rights of others to celebrate their successes, it can be disheartening to see that someone got into their dream medical schools while you are stewing on waitlists or have been outright rejected from every program.

-3 | Practice Mindfulness, Possibly Through Meditation
+3 | Practice Mindfulness and Meditation

-Make a habit of meditating at least twice, once in the morning and once in the evening (even if just for five minutes).
+Make a habit of meditating every day.
+Ideally, meditate at least twice a day—once in the morning, and once in the evening (even if it’s only for five minutes).
 This can be as simple as sitting or lying down, closing your eyes, focusing on your breath, quieting your mind, and centering yourself.
 I found meditation to be particularly helpful when I had writer’s block drafting my personal statement and secondaries.

-4 | Plan, Plan, Plan
+4 | Plan Ahead

 5 | Avoid Procrastination